Timeline: 1 week

 3. People also grouped Local listings, Live Shopping, Buy and sell groups and deals together and not under categories.

-Making selling of multiple items listing easier through price tagging of items on the images.
+Problem 2: Solving inconsistent multiple item listings through price tagging of items on images.

 I took instagram as an inspiration as they do a great job adding price tags on items that are sponsored by influencers.
 Since instagram is a subsidiary of facebook, I followed a similar design style but would have to design the flows which would be unique to the marketplace